janspale/janspale.github.io/_projects/6_project.md

 ## Renaissance man

 * learn to play bass guitar
+* learn to mix/master music
+* earn a pilot's license
 * learn surfing
-* start playing in a band
 * learn to cut and edit videos
 * learn sailing
 * ~~learn to code (2023, at least I like to think so)~~
 * ~~learn 3 languages B2 (Czech,English,Russian, 2015)~~
-* learn 4th language B1 level (Italian A1)
+* learn 4th language B1 level (German or Italian are the closest ones in 2024)
-* get a motorbike driver's license (currently in progress)
+* get a motorbike driver's license (in progress)
-* learn axe throwing

 ## Professionals